bb-Ricardo/check_redfish/README.md

 Version: 0.0.10 (2020-01-21)

 mandatory arguments:
-  -H HOST, --host HOST  define the host to request
+  -H HOST, --host HOST  define the host to request.
+To change the port just
+                        add ':portnumber' to this parameter.

 authentication arguments:
   -u USERNAME, --username USERNAME